Android Nougat: Security

 In response to the Stagefright family of bugs disclosed and fixed in 2015, several changes were made to harden the media stack against future vulnerabilities.
-Runtime integer overflow detection was implemented, preventing the majority of Stagefright-like programming bugs from becoming vulnerabilities, in addition to helping fix and prevent such bugs.
+Runtime integer overflow detection was implemented, preventing the majority of Stagefright-like programming bugs from becoming vulnerabilities and helping fix and prevent them.
 Android's monolithic MediaServer process was redesigned to better adhere to the principle of least privilege.
 MediaServer is now split into several separate processes, each running in its own unprivileged sandbox, and granted only the permissions required for its task.
 For example, only the AudioServer can access Bluetooth, and libstagefright now runs within the MediaCodecService sandbox, which is only granted GPU access.
 Further constraints were placed on the media stack through seccomp.

-Various mechanisms were enabled to reduce the possibility of malicious code being injected and/or executed inside the Linux kernel, including dividing kernel memory into logical segments for code and data, with page access permissions of read-only and no-execute as appropriate.
+Various mechanisms were enabled to reduce the possibility of malicious code being injected and/or executed within the Linux kernel, including dividing kernel memory into logical segments for code and data, with page access permissions set to read-only and no-execute as appropriate.
 The kernel was also restricted from directly accessing user space memory, and stronger stack protection was enabled in the GCC compiler to reduce stack smashing.
 To limit exposure of the kernel to potentially malicious code, perf was disabled by default, ioctl commands were restricted by SELinux, and seccomp-bpf was enabled to grant processes the ability to restrict system calls.

 On devices shipping with Android Nougat, the "Verified Boot" policy (introduced partially on KitKat, and displaying notifications on startup on Marshmallow) must be strictly enforced.
-If system files are corrupted or otherwise modified, the operating system will only allow operation in a limited-use mode or will refuse to boot at all.
+If system files are corrupted or otherwise modified, the operating system will either operate in a limited-use mode or refuse to boot at all.

 Android Nougat supports an alternative drive encryption scheme known as "file-based encryption".
-As opposed to full disk encryption, it allows less-sensitive contents of the storage—such as operating system files—to be encrypted using only a hardware key rather than requiring credentials.
+Unlike full disk encryption, it allows less-sensitive contents of the storage—such as operating system files—to be encrypted using only a hardware key, rather than requiring credentials.
 Sensitive user data remains encrypted using credentials.
-File-based encryption removes the requirement for pre-boot authentication: instead, Android boots normally without additional intervention, but access to credential-protected data is restricted until the user unlocks the device for the first time ("Direct boot").
+File-based encryption removes the requirement for pre-boot authentication.
+Instead, Android boots normally without additional intervention, but access to credential-protected data is restricted until the user unlocks the device for the first time ("Direct boot").
 In the meantime, background services can access data they store in the device-encrypted context (such as alarms or messaging notifications, particularly after automatic reboots due to updates or crashes) to maintain limited functionality until the user unlocks the credential-encrypted storage.